web-infra-dev/rspack-website/docs/en/misc/roadmap.md

 ### Module Federation support

-Module Federation is a widely used webpack feature with a rich ecosystem and we will be working with the author of Module Federation [Zack Jackson](https://github.com/ScriptedAlchemy) together with the Module Federation core team and their product owner @viktoriialurie, to develop support for module federation.
+Module Federation is a widely used webpack feature with a rich ecosystem and we plan to support module federation in the future.

 ### Vue and Svelte support